What is mobility data, and why is it important?

 Government

-While firms profited from comparable data before Covid-19, it wasn't until the pandemic that it was the centre of worldwide conversation, primarily due to big tech's engagement.
+While firms profited from comparable data before Covid-19, it wasn't until the pandemic that it was the center of worldwide conversation, primarily due to big tech's engagement.
 To assist governments worldwide, Google and Apple made high-quality mobility data reports available for free to give insights into people's movements and help limit the spread of coronavirus throughout their populations.

-Understanding population movements allowed governments to understand better how Covid-19 was affecting communities and put measures in place to keep their communities safe and prevent the disease from spreading.
+Understanding population movements allowed governments to better understand how Covid-19 was affecting communities and put measures in place to keep their communities safe and prevent the disease from spreading.

 Retail Planning